 Villena had designed the investigation to test the validity of the selfish gene theory popularized by Darwin advocate Richard Dawkins in the 1976 book entitled The Selfish Gene while challenging Darwin’s theory of natural selection.

-In the Origin of Species, Charles Darwin envisioned natural selection preserving the good and rejecting the bad –
+In The Origin of Species, Charles Darwin envisioned natural selection preserving the good and rejecting the bad –

 “natural selection is daily and hourly scrutinizing, throughout the world, the slightest variations; rejecting those that are bad, preserving and adding up all that are good; silently and insensibly working, whenever and wherever opportunity offers, at the improvement of each organic being.”